Cincinnati/Northern Kentucky International Airport: Jet age

 On December 16, 1960, the jet age arrived in Cincinnati when a Delta Air Lines Convair 880 from Miami completed the first scheduled jet flight.
 The airport needed to expand and build more modern terminals and other facilities; the original Terminal A was expanded and renovated.
 The north–south runway was extended from 3100 to 8600 ft.
 In 1964, the board approved a $12 million bond to expand the south concourse of Terminal A by 32000 sqft and provide nine gates for TWA, American, and Delta.
 A new east–west runway crossing the longer north–south runway was constructed in 1971 south of the older east–west runway.
+A fire on June 15, 1975, significantly damaged the old terminal building and killed two firemen.

 In 1977, before the Airline Deregulation Act was passed, CVG, like many small airports, anticipated the loss of numerous flights; creating the opportunity for Patrick Sowers, Robert Tranter, and David and Raymound Mueller to establish Comair to fill the void.
 The airline began service to Akron/Canton, Cleveland, and Evansville.
 In 1981, Comair became a public company, added 30-seat turboprops to its fleet, and began to rapidly expand its destinations.
 In 1984, Comair became a Delta Connection carrier with Delta's establishment of a hub at CVG.
 That same year, Comair introduced its first international flights from Cincinnati to Toronto.
 In 1992, Comair moved into Concourse C, as Delta Air Lines gradually continued to acquire more of the airline's stock.
 In 1993, Comair was the launch customer for the Canadair Regional Jet, of which it would later operate the largest fleet in the world.
 By 1999, Comair was the largest regional airline in the country worth over $2 billion, transporting 6 million passengers yearly to 83 destinations on 101 aircraft.
 Later that year, Delta Air Lines acquired the remaining portion of Comair's stock, causing Comair to solely operate Delta Connection flights.
+In the meantime, the airport had been renamed Greater Cincinnati International Airport in November 1978.

 In 1988, two founders of Comair, Patrick Sowers and Robert Tranter launched a new scheduled airline from CVG named Enterprise Airlines, which served 16 cities at its peak.
 The airline spearheaded the regional jet revolution in a unique manner by operating 10-seat Cessna Citation business jets in scheduled services.
 The flights became popular with Cincinnati companies.
 The airline served destinations including Baltimore, Boston, Cedar Rapids, Columbus (OH), Green Bay, Greensboro, Greenville, Hartford, Memphis, Milwaukee, New York–JFK, and Wilmington (NC).
 The airline also became the first international feed carrier by feeding the British Airways Concorde at JFK.
 In 1991, the airline ceased operations because of high fuel prices and the suspension of the British Airways contract after the first Gulf War.
+The facility's name changed to Cincinnati/Northern Kentucky International Airport at the start of 1992.